sovity/dataspace-portal/authority-portal-keycloak/README.md

 <p align="center" style="padding-bottom:16px">
 Custom Keycloak Theme
 <br />
-<a href="https://github.com/sovity/authority-portal/issues/new?template=bug_report.md">Report Bug</a>
+<a href="https://github.com/sovity/dataspace-portal/issues/new?template=bug_report.md">Report Bug</a>
 ·
-<a href="https://github.com/sovity/authority-portal/issues/new?template=feature_request.md">Request Feature</a>
+<a href="https://github.com/sovity/dataspace-portal/issues/new?template=feature_request.md">Request Feature</a>
 </p>
 </div>

 ## About this component

-An MDS-Themed Kecyloak.
+Keycloak theme for the DSPortal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>